-Beyond the usual way of diving with big cruise boats such as the ones that cover the Red Sea, sometimes on the journey we have the fantastic opportunity to associate scuba diving with local traditions.
-In Tulamben & Amed, in Bali, Indonesia, I had the chance to experiment with the “Jukung” dive!
-Thanks to the relaxed village atmosphere of Amed, the fresh grilled seafood available and the kindness of people, the northeast side of Bali was my favourite spot of my first trip to Bali.
+Sometimes we have the unique opportunity to associate scuba diving with local traditions.
+In Amed, I had the chance to experiment scuba diving from a “jukung” boat!
+Thanks to the friendly atmosphere of the fishermen village and the breath-taking views of Mount Agung, the northeast side of Bali quickly became my favourite spot of the Indonesian island.

 How to go scuba diving on a jukung?